-If you have tested at a YNHH site and are all set up for MyChart, it couldn’t be easier.
-Your test results will come back to your MyChart app and you will get an email alert, in as little as 12 hours, or it could be as long as 3-5 days (length of wait very unpredictable, however New Haven and Greenwich seem particularly fast).
+If you have tested at a YNHH site and are all set up for MyChart, your test results will come back to your MyChart app and you will get an email alert, usually in as little as 12 hours.
 IHP can also access your test results.
 If you take the saliva test on Island, the company will email you the test results, usually within 3 days.
 If you take the nasal swab test on Island, the results come back to Dr. Ingram, and he will notify you privately.

 - “Social distancing” means staying 6’ apart from others outside your cohort and not holding indoor social gatherings, dinner parties, playdates/sleepovers for your children, or in-person meetings outside your cohort.